La Vie En Rose (album)

-La Vie En Rose is the debut album by Japanese rock band D'erlanger, released on February 10, 1989.
-It was instantly successful, having to be reissued three times that year alone.
+La Vie En Rose is the debut album by the Japanese rock band D'erlanger, released by Danger Crue Records on February 10, 1989.
+It was instantly successful, having to be reissued three times that year alone and has sold over 40,000 copies.
 The 1991 release reached number 25 on the Oricon Albums Chart and charted for 5 weeks.

 Background and release

 Having completed their final lineup in July 1988 with the joining of vocalist Kyo, D'erlanger began recording their first album in October.
-Drummer Tetsu later recalled that producer Masahiro Ohishi threatened that if he took too long to record his drum parts, he would bring in Joe from 44Magnum to play them.
+Drummer Tetsu said the band recorded the album in a single day.
+He also recalled that producer Masahiro Ohishi threatened that if he took too long to record his drum parts, he would bring in Joe from 44Magnum to play them.
 La Vie En Rose was released on February 10, 1989 via Danger Crue Records.
 Its sound was a drastic departure from their previous material, being punk and alternative rock instead of the speed and power metal they originally had.
+Explaining his goal before joining the band, Kyo said that he had been looking to merge the rock and roll of bands like Generation X, the Sex Pistols and Hanoi Rocks, with the atmosphere of Japan, but did not know how to do it, and "that's when D'erlanger came to my rescue".

-The first press sold out by pre-order alone, so another press was made just 11 days later, which had a different cover.
+The first press of 3,000 copies sold out by pre-order alone, so another press was made just 11 days later, which had a different cover.
 That version was reissued one month later on March 21.
 On December 10, another press was released in two covers; the original and another new one.
 On April 21, 1991, one more different cover version was released that would become the cover used on all future reissues.
 La Vie En Rose was remastered, along with their second album Basilisk, and released on April 21, 1995.
 It, along with the rest of the band's albums, was remastered and released again on April 18, 2007.

 The arrangement for all tracks is credited to guitarist Cipher, except "1999 ~Shyboy Story~" and "Lullaby", which are credited to Cipher and Jimmy of 44Magnum.
 A demo of "Sadistic Emotion" with original drummer Shi-Do and second vocalist Dizzy was previously released in 1987.
 A version of "Lullaby" titled "Lullaby -1990-" was released as a single on September 5, 1990, it included a ballad version of the song as a b-side.